sgotzler/praxis-session/README.md

 ## Building Digital Reading Editions Using Minimal Computing Principles

 Minimal computing, as we have argued, is not a thing but an approach to (re)thinking how computerization can be an ally to workers, especially in the formation of digital and public humanities projects.
-While goals for such projects can be as varied as the kinds of projects, what we think we have in common at ground is that each of us would seek to renew, disseminate and preserve the scholarly or public record.
+While goals for such projects can be as varied as the kinds of projects themselves, what we think we have in common at ground is that each of us would seek to renew, disseminate and preserve the scholarly or public record.

 **Digital reading editions** present an opportunity to embed in them a dialectic between what we might consider the more traditional and intuitive bases of literary and cultural interpretation and new forms of computerization and digitization, less bound by the constraints of the codex and the economics of print publication.